 Q&A with Nicholas

 I was in Yosemite National Park and had just finished what seemed like an almost vertical climb to the top of Vernal Falls.
 Having just scaled along soaking wet granite through heavy mists from the enormous cascading waterfall, I took a moment to catch my breath.
 Once grounded, I looked out along the cliff and was met with a view of the most jaw dropping valley I have ever witnessed.
 The unassailable water of Vernal poured fierce into the Merced River while Half Dome towered over the evergreen landscape like a proud monument to all that surrounded it.
 The sky was crystal clear, and my lungs were filled with the cleanest mountain air.
 In this moment, I had not a single care in the world.

 For years I have wanted to visit Machu Picchu in Peru.
 Aside from the obvious breathtaking and almost mystical views the site offers, it would be an intensely gratifying experience to visit what some consider to be a miracle of human engineering for its time and location of construction.

 Your best piece of travel advice?

 Exercise your outgoing side.
 Speak to the locals.
-Some of the best memories I have had traveling have been through friendly interactions with the natives of wherever I’ve traveled.
+Some of the best memories I have had travelling have been through friendly interactions with the natives of wherever I’ve travelled.
 In addition to the human connection, often, they will have suggestions not well-known to the tourist crowds that could completely elevate your experience.